nataliiasolomchak21/moviegeek-booking/README.md

 ![Colour Palette](documentation/readme_files/colour-palette.png)

-For this project, I chose these colors to be presented in my colour palette as they have a positive affect on the user experince.
+For this project, I chose these colors to be presented in my colour palette as they have a positive affect on the user experience.

 ![Colour Palette](documentation/readme_files/colour-palette-two.png)